On conformal pseudo-subriemannian fundamental graded Lie algebras associated with pseudo $H$-type Lie algebras: Introduction

-In \cite{KS17:0} A.~Kaplan and M.~Sublis introduced the notion of a $\Div H$-type Lie algebra (or a Lie algebra of type $\Div H$) and classified the finite dimensional real SGLAs whose negative parts are isomorphic to some $\Div H$-type Lie algebra.
-In \cite{KS16:0} they also proved that the prolongation of the FGLA associated with an $H$-type Lie algebra is not trivial if and only if it is a $\Div H$-type Lie algebra.
-In \S3, inspired by the studies in \cite{KS17:0} and \cite{gom96:0}, we give a little generalization of a $\Div H$-type Lie algebra, which is called a pseudo $\Div H$-type Lie algebra.
-More precisely, the pseudo $\Div H$-type Lie algebras consist of three classes (pseudo $\Div H$-type Lie algebras of the first, the second and the third classes).
-We determine the prolongations of the FGLAs associated with pseudo $\Div H$-type Lie algebras by an elementary method.
-It is known that a pseudo $H$-type Lie algebra satisfying the $J^2$-condition becomes a pseudo $\Div H$-type Lie algebra of the first class, and vice versa (cf.\cite{MKM18:0}).
-In \S4 we prove that a pseudo $H$-type Lie algebra satisfies the $J^2$-condition if and only if the prolongation of the associated cps-FGLA is a finite dimensional SGLA (Theorem \ref{th41}).
+In \cite{KS17:1} A.~Kaplan and M.~Sublis introduced the notion of a divH-type Lie algebra (or a Lie algebra of type divH) induced from finite dimensional real division algebras and classified the finite dimensional real SGLAs whose negative parts are isomorphic to some divH-type Lie algebra.
+In \cite{KS16:1} they also proved that the prolongation of the FGLA associated with an H-type Lie algebra is not trivial if and only if it is a divH-type Lie algebra.
+In \S3, motivated by the studies in \cite{KS17:1} and \cite{Gom96:1}, we define \textit{comH-type Lie algebras} induced from finite dimensional real composition algebras, which are decomposed into three classes (comH-type Lie algebras of the first, the second and the third classes).
+Note that our construction is slightly different from the definition in \cite{KS17:1}.